expo/expo/docs/pages/development/getting-started.md

 <Terminal cmd={["$ npx expo start --dev-client"]} />

 Then, scan the resulting QR code with your system camera or QR code reader (if you want to develop against a physical device).
-Alternatively, you can press the <kbd>a</kbd> or <kbd>i</kbd> keys (to open the app in your Android emulator or iPhone simulator).
+Alternatively, you can press the <kbd>a</kbd> or <kbd>i</kbd> keys (to open the app in your Android Emulator or iPhone simulator).

 Now make some changes to your project code and see them reflected on your device.